Zhaoyu-Qu/engineering-learning/technical-skills/C# 13 and .NET 9 Notes.md

 ## Upgrading an app to a newer version of .NET
 The key step is recompiling the existing source code with the newer compiler.
 You may need to change the source code if certain features are removed in newer versions of .NET.

+## Top-level statements
+During compilation with .NET SDK 6 or later, all the boilerplate code to define the Program class and its main method is generated and wrapped around the statements you write.

+Kye points to remeber about top-level programs include the following:
+- With top-level statements, the auto-generated code does not define a namespace, so the Program class is implicitly defined in an empty namespace with no name, instead of a namespace that matches the name of the project.
+- There can be only one file for top-level program code in a project.
+- Any `using` statements must be at the top of the file.
+- If you declare any classes or other types, they must be at the bottom of the file.
+- Although you should name the entry-point method `Main` if you explicitly define it, the method is named `<Main>$` when created by the compiler.

+## Implicitly imported namespaces
+In this file, obj-Debug-net9.0-`HelloCS.GlobalUsings.g.cs`, you will find that some commonly used namespaces have been imported for use in all code files.
+This feature is called `global namespace imports`.

 # Versions and History
 ## .NET Framework (2002 - present for legacy apps)
 The .NET Framework is a software framework that runs primarily on Microsoft Windows.
 It is an implementation of the CLI and has been superseded by the cross-platform .NET.
 The .NET Framework is still supported for legacy applications.